-Study Number Age Intake Independent Dependent Results Follow-up Measures Variable Variable years Maskarinec, et al. 2009 Diabetes prevalence and body mass index differ by ethnicity: the Multiethnic Cohort USA [9] 187,439 45-78 Questionnaire Ethnicity Type 2 DM The prevalence of diabetes was at least two-fold in all ethnic groups than among Caucasians 3 Note: $BMI = E$ ody Mass Index Shai, et al. 2006 Ethnicity, obesity and risk of type 2 diabetes in women USA [10] 78,419 45- 64 Questionnaire and Self -reporting of dietary intake, weight, smoking status, physical activity, ethnicity Ethnicity and obesity Type 2 DM Increase risk of diabetes in Asian, Hispanic and Black ethnic groups 20
+Study Number Age Intake Measures Independent Variable Dependent Variable Results Follow-up years Maskarinec, et al. 2009 Diabetes prevalence and body mass index differ by ethnicity: the Multiethnic Cohort USA [9] 187,439 45-78 Questionnaire Ethnicity Type 2 DM The prevalence of diabetes was at least two- fold in all ethnic groups than among Caucasians 3 Shai, et al. 2006 Ethnicity, obesity and risk of type 2 diabetes in women USA [10] 78,419 45-64 Questionnaire and Self -reporting of dietary intake, weight, smoking status, physical activity, ethnicity Ethnicity and obesity Type 2 DM Increase risk of diabetes in Asian, Hispanic and Black ethnic groups 20

-Table 1 Characteristics of Studies Comparing the Incidence of Type 2 Diabetes and Ethnicity 1 4010 1.
-Characteribules or bruure , comparing the menuence Diabotes and Lumberry -
+Table 1.
+Characteristics of Studies Comparing the Incidence of Type 2 Diabetes and Ethnicity

 2.4.
-Study Characteristics of Obesity:
+Study characteristics of obesity

 Table 2 presents the descriptive data of two studies selected in the association of obesity and type 2 diabetes.
 The studies consisted of several constructs and research studies of cross-sectional data from a national study while the other utilized a random-digit telephone survey conducted by the Centers for Disease Control and Prevention (CDC).
 Multiple variables were measured including age, gender, race, education level, and smoking status, as well as obesity and diabetes.
 The studies included 197,899 participants, consisting of both genders.
 The age of the participants ranged from 18 to 63.9 with a study range of 7 to 20 years.
 BMI was the accepted methods of measuring obesity.
 Each study categorized the BMI into normal, overweight, and obesity classes.
-Nguyen's study used weigh classes starting with BMI of 30.0 to 34.9 as class 1, 35.0 to 39.9 as class 2, and \geq 40.0 as class 3, while Mokdad et al.'s (2003) study omitted obese class 1 [11].
-Nguyen et al.'s [12] study was affiliated with academic health centers, and Mokdad et al.'s [11] study was affiliated with the CDC.
+Nguyen's study used weigh classes starting with BMI of 30.0 to 34.9 as class 1, 35.0 to 39.9 as class 2, and \geq 40.0 as class 3, while Mokdad et al.'s (2003) study omitted obese class 1.
+Nguyen et al.'s [11] study was affiliated with academic health centers, and Mokdad et al.'s [12] study was affiliated with the CDC.

 2.5.
-Data Extraction and Analysis
+Data extraction and analysis

 Abstracted data included the study's characteristics such as the study citation, number of participants, length of the study and follow-up, independent and dependent variables, definition of measures, and results.
-Tables identifying the study characteristics were developed for the following variables: ethnicity and obesity.
+Table 2 identifying the study characteristics were developed for the following variables: ethnicity and obesity.